This Used to Be My Playground

 Written and produced by Madonna and Pettibone, "This Used to Be My Playground" was the first time that Pettibone worked with live string arrangements.
 Madonna recorded the song on a Shure SM57 microphone, with instrumentation from piano, organ, strings and a basic drum sounds.
 During the final recording, the duo had to redo the whole orchestra section to tailor it for the song.
 The song starts with a keyboard introduction and strings, with Madonna singing in expressive but subdued vocals.
 Its verse and chorus merge into each other for having a continuity in the song, yet the track ends abruptly.
 Lyrically it discusses visiting one's childhood places and not letting go of the past.

 The song received positive reviews from critics, who noted it as an essential addition in Madonna's repertoire.
 The song earned the singer a Golden Globe Award nomination for Best Original Song.
 It was a commercial success, reaching number one on the US Billboard Hot 100; the track was Madonna's tenth chart-topping single, breaking her tie with Whitney Houston to become the female artist with the most number one singles at that time.
 Later that November 1992, Houston would again tie Madonna with her tenth number-one, "I Will Always Love You".
 It also reached the top of the charts in Canada, Finland, Italy and Sweden, while reaching the top-ten of the charts in Australia, Belgium, France, Germany, Ireland, Netherlands, Norway, Spain, Switzerland and the United Kingdom.
-Madonna has never performed the song live despite its commercial success.
+The accompanying music video was directed by Alek Keshishian.
+Madonna had never performed the song live despite its commercial success until February 2, 2024, on The Celebration Tour in Chicago, where she sang a snippet of it with the crowd.